Sakchhi/Sakchhi.github.io/_posts/2019-09-15-Getting-the-Internet-Up-and-Running.md

 ---
 layout: post
-title: "Getting my wifi to work on Lenovo Ideapad 330 on Ubuntu 18.04"
+title: "Getting the Internet Up and Running"
 date: 2019-09-15
 ---